twitchy-ears/shoddy-bookshelf/README.md

 4. Edit `.htaccess` to give the full path to your `.htpasswd` file for the `AuthUserFile` directive.

-5. Make sure the `html` is writable by your webserver, so something like `chown www-data:www-data html`
+5. Make sure the `html` directory is writable by your webserver, so something like `chown www-data:www-data html`

 6. Make your `books` directory is looking at a `Calibre Library` directory, symlinking to one is acceptable, the webserver needs to be able to read the files but shouldn't be able to write them.